retrocomputacion/retroterm/README.md

 **Note: The actual version number string is sourced from the file `source/version.txt` when using the *makefile*, or from `source/version.asm` when running the compiler directly**

-For compatibility reasons we ask you not to modify the behavior of existing Turbo56K commands, but you're welcomed to add new commands, or remove unwanted ones, as long as command `$A3` correcly reports the existence or not of all queried commands.
+For compatibility reasons we ask you not to modify the behavior of existing Turbo56K commands, but you're welcomed to add new commands, or remove unwanted ones, as long as command `$A3` correctly reports the existence or not of all queried commands.

 In any case the *[Turbo56k](docs/turbo56k.md)* version bytes that follow the ID string should remain the correct ones for the official version your modified code support.